morganross/gptr-eval-process/README.md

 process markdown
 review revise

-first this project will orchestrate the softwares using process mark down (building other apps as exe)
+gpt-r and eval and reviser are subfodlers of /gptr-eval-process/

-in the future we will combine the funcationality into one codebase
+first this project will orchestrate the softwares using process mark down